Polygyny: Buddhism

 Buddhism does not regard marriage as a sacrament – it is a secular affair, and normally Buddhist monks do not participate in it (though in some sects priests do marry).
 Hence marriage receives no religious sanction.
 Forms of marriage, in consequence, vary from country to country.

 Polygamy in Thailand was legally recognized until 1935.
 Myanmar outlawed polygyny from 2015.
 In Sri Lanka, polyandry was legal in the Kingdom of Kandy, but outlawed by British after conquering the kingdom in 1815.
 When the Buddhist texts were translated into Chinese, the concubines of others were added to the list of inappropriate partners.
 Polyandry in Tibet was common traditionally, as was polygyny, and having several wives or husbands was never regarded as having sex with inappropriate partners.

 The Parabhava Sutta states that "a man who is not satisfied with one woman and seeks out other women is on the path to decline".
 Other fragments in the Buddhist scripture seem to treat polygamy unfavorably, leading some authors to conclude that Buddhism generally does not approve of it or alternatively regards it as a tolerated, but subordinate, marital model.

 Christianity

 Polygamy is not forbidden in the Old Testament.
 The New Testament is largely silent on polygamy, however, some point to Jesus's repetition of the earlier scriptures, noting that a man and a wife "shall become one flesh".
 However, some look to Paul's writings to the Corinthians: "Do you not know that he who is joined to a prostitute becomes one body with her?
 For, as it is written, 'The two will become one flesh.'"
-Supporters of polygamy claim this indicates that the term refers to a physical, rather than spiritual, union.
+Supporters of polygamy argue this use of the phrase in relation to prostitution in this verse, means "becoming one flesh" refers to a merely physical, rather than spiritual, union, even when it is used about marriage in other verses.

 Most Christian theologians argue that in Matthew 19:3–9 and referring to Genesis 2:24, Jesus explicitly states a man should have only one wife:

-Jesus also tells the Parable of the Ten Virgins going to meet the bridegroom, without making any explicit criticism or other comment on the practice of polygamy.